nrinaudo/kantan.csv/docs/src/main/tut/serializing.md

 ```

 ## Sample data
-In this part of the tutorial, we'll try to do the opposite as the previous one: instead of having CSV data to load
+In this tutorial, we'll try to do the opposite as the [parsing one]({{ site.baseurl }}/tut/parsing.html): instead of
-in memory, we have the list of cars loaded in memory and need to write it out:
+having CSV data to load in memory, we have the list of cars loaded in memory and need to write it out:

 ```tut
 case class Car(make: String, model: String, year: Int, price: Float, desc: Option[String])